Dino Kartsonakis: Biography

-Dino hosted two television shows: the "Dino and Debby Show" in the 1970s with his first wife Deborah Keener, and "The Dino Show" which aired on the former Trinity Broadcasting Network.
-Dino described his style as combining the classical and the sacred.
-His technique has been described as fluid and brilliant and he has been termed the "Christian Liberace" because of his flair, costumes, pianos and jewelry.
+Dino has hosted two television shows over the years: the "Dino and Debby Show" in the 1970s with his first wife Deborah Keener, and "The Dino Show" which aired on the former Trinity Broadcasting Network.
+Dino describes his style as combining the classical with the sacred.
+His technique has been described as fluid and brilliant and he has been termed the "Christian Liberace" because of his flair, designer costumes, custom pianos and flashy jewelry.

-Many of his works are religious-based or contemporary arrangements of classical works.
-Dino also performed in his own show in Branson, Missouri.
-Among his accomplishments is production of what is known as the "Peace Series", a collection of CDs featuring more subdued piano arrangements against a backdrop of nature sounds.
+Many of Dino’s works are religious-based, along with secular and contemporary arrangements of classical works.
+Dino performed for 18 years in his own show in Branson, Missouri.
+Among his accomplishments remains his "Peace Series” - a collection of CDs featuring subdued piano arrangements against a backdrop of nature sounds.
+Today, Dino and his wife reside in Branson, Missouri.
+He maintains a regular presence on Facebook, selling his CD’s and music books while occasionally performing piano concerts at churches.

-Dino performed at Carnegie Hall December 15, 2005.
+Dino performed at Carnegie Hall on December 15, 2005.
 He participated in an auction benefiting Music Cares, a charitable organization that helps struggling musicians and entertainers.

-Dino received a participation Grammy Award in 1999 for his work on the soundtrack of the movie The Apostle.
+Dino was nominated and received a Grammy Award in 1998 for his work on the soundtrack of the movie The Apostle.

 Personal life

-In 1974, Dino married his first wife, Deborah Keener, and together they have a daughter, Christina (who is now a singer-songwriter and producer, and goes by the stage name Sugar Dame).
+In 1974, Dino married his first wife, Grammy Award nominee Deborah Keener, and together they have a daughter, Christina (who is an accomplished performer, composer, songwriter, producer and has conducted at Carnegie Hall).
 After touring as Dino & Debby, the two divorced in 1981.
 In 1986, Dino married his second and current wife, Cheryl, who is the sister of the late pastor and Gospel music singer, Gary McSpadden, formerly of The Imperials and the Gaither Vocal Band.
-Cheryl has a daughter from a previous marriage.
+Cheryl has a daughter, Cheri, from her first marriage to the late Gospel singer Jack Toney, former lead singer of The Statesmen Quartet.

 In 2007 Dino and Cheryl opened a bakery in Branson, MO called Dino's Cake & Coffee Co. (formerly Dino's 24 Karrot Cake Company).
 Dino remarked that baking was his passion second only to performing his music.
-They are a major supplier to the Neiman Marcus stores and cafés.
+They were a major supplier to the Neiman Marcus stores and cafés In the early 2000’s.

-In 2011 Dino and his wife Cheryl lost their home during a flood in the Branson, Missouri area.
-Dino lost all of his possessions such as his grand show pianos as well as all of his costumes, industry memorabilia and awards.
+In 2011, Dino and his wife Cheryl lost their home during a flood in the Branson, Missouri area.
+Dino lost most of his professional possessions such as his grand pianos as well as all of his costumes, industry memorabilia and awards.
 The Kartsonakis' then started helping the community by doing fundraising concerts to help other victims rebuild their lives and homes.